What We Do

 Homeless: Homelessness comes in many shapes and forms.
 Many of the homeless people who seek help state they never dreamed this could happen to someone like them.
 The fact is many families are only one paycheck away from being in a deep crisis and it is the mission of HNS to look for ways to offer help.

-House of Neighborly Service does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
+House of Neighborly Service does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, rights guaranteed by state or federal law, including Title VI of the Civil Rights Act of 1964, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
-We are committed to providing an inclusive and welcoming environment for all members of our staff, clients, volunteers, subcontractors, vendors, and clients.
+We are committed to providing an inclusive and welcoming environment for all members of our staff, clients, volunteers, subcontractors, and vendors.

 House of Neighborly Service represents a community effort by individuals, churches, local government, businesses, foundations, non-profit and faith-based organizations.
 The HNS volunteer team is a powerful force that helps to maintain excellence in our services.